 Shipping vs. Delivery: What’s the Difference?

 Overall, there are two main differences between shipping and delivery.
-The first being the size: smaller items are shipped while larger items are delivered.
+The first is the size: Smaller items are shipped while larger items are delivered.
 The second difference is the date on which each takes place.
 Shipping dates usually refer to when an item leaves the warehouse while the delivery date specifies when it should reach the customer.